gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Threading/README.md

 }
 ```

-The example produces the following output after 1 second of waiting:
+The example code produces the following output after one second of waiting:

 ```
 Woken up by another task.